-As with Alternative 1, there would be no impacts to population under Alternative 2.
+As with Alternative 1, no impacts to population are expected under Alternative 2.

 Employment

 Impacts to employment under Alternative 2 would be the same as Alternative 1, with the exception that Alternative 2 includes fewer projects, likely requiring fewer construction personnel.